 The answer came in the form of Joker.
 When Todd squared off against the Clown Prince, he was met by a series of cracks to the skull with a crowbar, effectively shoving him out of DC one panel at a time.
 Then, to add insult to injury, Todd was promptly blown up, leaving Batman to find him in only a lifeless, bloody heap.

 DC offered readers the opportunity to vote on whether or not Todd survived the beating and explosion.
-The vote did not go in Todd's favor, and he was killed.
+The vote did not go in Todd's favor, and he was officially done for.

 When He Skinned Monty Alive